The Children's Place, Inc. (PLCE) CEO Jane Elfers on Q1 2020 Results - Earnings Call Transcript

 Thank you, Anthony and good morning everyone.
 I would like to start out by thanking the thousands of our associates who have done a remarkable job these past few months under very difficult circumstances.
 They have demonstrated the resilience of this organization by keeping our business running at a high level and providing millions of growing kids across the country with the clothes they need.
 I want to say a special thank you to our frontline distribution center and store associates who have been the heroes of our company throughout this crisis, working hard every day to ensure that our facilities continue to operate safely and effectively and that families all over North America continue to receive the essential clothes they need for their growing children.

-Moving on to current business, we are not providing guidance, but we want to bring you up to date on current business as demand for our essential children’s clothing continues to surge, our omni-channel advantages are clear.
-Quarter-to-date, our consolidated sales are running a positive low double-digit, with online demand up 300%, while approximately 95% of our stores remain closed.
+Moving on to current business, we are not providing guidance, but we want to bring you up to date on current business.
+As demand for our essential children’s clothing continues to surge, our omni-channel advantages are clear.
+Quarter-to-date, our consolidated sales are running a positive low-double digits with online demand up 300%, while approximately 95% of our stores remain closed.
 We have brought back 88% of our furloughed store associates with the remaining furloughed store associates expected to return by July 1 when we are planning to have the majority of our stores open.

-Moving on to our strategic initiatives, although we are facing a period of uncertainty regarding the future impact of the COVID-19 pandemic, the Children’s Place is moving swiftly and decisively to proactively address these challenges.
+Moving on to our strategic initiatives.
+Although we are facing a period of uncertainty regarding the future impact of the COVID-19 pandemic, the Children’s Place is moving swiftly and decisively to proactively address these challenges.
 How we emerge from this crisis depends on the actions we take now.
-In order to position the company for continued success, we are balancing near-term priorities necessary to preserve our financial flexibility, including working to protect our employees and customers, flexing our supply chain to address demand disruption and managing cash and liquidity, while continuing to focus on transformational strategies, including allocating resources to drive digital sales and significantly accelerating our fleet optimization initiative.
+In order to position the company for continued success, we are balancing near-term priorities necessary to preserve our financial flexibility, including working to protect our employees and customers, flexing our supply chain to address demand disruption, and managing cash and liquidity, while continuing to focus on transformational strategies, including allocating resources to drive digital sales and significantly accelerating our fleet optimization initiative.
 Building new advantages during times of uncertainty requires skilled leadership and strong resolve.
 For companies that are well prepared, successfully executing transformational moves during difficult times creates opportunities for long-term competitive advantages through market share gains.

 We believe that our longstanding transformation strategy has prepared us well for these uncertain times.
 The pre-existing conditions in our industry, the shift to digital and the consolidation of brick-and-mortar, have been in place for some time.
 However, due to the pandemic, they are both likely to experience a significant acceleration.
 Fortunately, we have been focused on these two issues for the better part of the last decade.
 Due to the pandemic, consumers all across America have been forced to shop online, many for the first time with positive results.
 We anticipate that the lingering impact of COVID-19 will continue to accelerate the shift to digital, putting enormous pressure on the already-stressed brick-and-mortar channel, resulting in accelerated store closures.
 Further exacerbating this issue are the forced bankruptcies of several weaker retailers that were unable to handle the demand shock to their balance sheets caused by the pandemic.
 Retail bankruptcies almost always come with outsized and accelerated store closures or in many cases full store liquidations.
-When you combine the accelerated shift to digital, which we believe will continue over the long-term with the large number of store closures anticipated to occur over the next few years, we believe that significant market share consolidation opportunities exist for retailers with stronger balance sheets, developed omni capabilities and recession proof assortments.
+When you combine the accelerated shift to digital, which we believe will continue over the long-term with the large number of store closures anticipated to occur over the next few years, we believe that significant market share consolidation opportunities exist for retailers with stronger balance sheets, developed omni capabilities, and recession proof assortments.

 Before we discuss our digital transformation and fleet optimization initiatives, let’s address our number one strategic priority, superior product.
-Our product consistently resonates with our customers and demand for our product remains very strong.
-We are clearly an essential provider of children’s apparel in the U.S., our market share position our consistent product and our strong value proposition give us confidence that our brand can thrive in any type of economic environment.
-During the ‘08 and ‘09 financial crisis, our company achieved low single-digit comps for the combined period as compared to the balance of children sales, which were down for that same period.
+Our product consistently resonates with our customers, and demand for our product remains very strong.
+We are clearly an essential provider of children’s apparel in the U.S. Our market share position, our consistent product, and our strong value proposition give us confidence that our brand can thrive in any type of economic environment.
+During the ‘08 and ‘09 financial crisis, our company achieved low single-digit comps for the combined period as compared to the balance of children’s sales, which were down for that same period.

 Moving on to digital transformation, our strategic decision 3 years ago to invest $50 million to accelerate our digital transformation caught some by surprise.
 They wondered why we didn’t spread the spend out over a longer period of time.
 The foresight of that decision cannot be underestimated.
 Not only have those investments allowed us to achieve one of the highest digital penetrations in the industry at 31% of total revenue for fiscal 2019, they have allowed us to continue to operate at a high level during this current crisis.
 Without that accelerated digital investment, we would not have the sophisticated omni capabilities needed to continue to operate during this crisis.
 We implemented ship-from-store capabilities across our entire fleet 2 years ago, which is a significant competitive advantage.
 Since April, we have had over 85% of our U.S. fleet fulfilling ship-from-store orders, which has more than doubled our daily DC shipping capacity, enabling us to continue to promote our brand and fulfill our surging online demand.
 If we had not made these digital investments when we did, we would be losing significant market share and brand loyalty at a critical time.

 Without these digital capabilities, our stores and our distribution center would be filled to capacity with trapped spring and summer merchandise.
-Instead, we are able to fulfill our customers’ strong demand for essential children’s clothing, further consolidate market share and earn mom’s loyalty as she contemplates shopping for next season’s wardrobe.
-And importantly, due to our ability to fulfill our strong online demand, we are targeting to have zero pack and hold liability coming out of the second quarter, not having the burden of pack and hold on our balance sheet allows us to better utilize our capital, take advantage of what we believe will be an advantageous AUC environment in 2021 and provide our vendor partners with continued order flow.
+Instead, we are able to fulfill our customers’ strong demand for essential children’s clothing, further consolidate market share, and earn mom’s loyalty as she contemplates shopping for next season’s wardrobe.
+And importantly, due to our ability to fulfill our strong online demand, we are targeting to have zero pack and hold liability coming out of the second quarter.
+Not having the burden of pack and hold on our balance sheet allows us to better utilize our capital, take advantage of what we believe will be an advantageous AUC environment in 2021, and provide our vendor partners with continued order flow.

-Within our online business, our key digital metrics, UPTs, ADS and conversions are all at record levels and further supporting our digital growth during this difficult time are two key factors.
+Within our online business, our key digital metrics, UPTs, ADS, and conversions are all at record levels, and further supporting our digital growth during this difficult time are two key factors.
 First has been the migration of our store-only shoppers to omni-channel shoppers at 4x the pre-pandemic rate, with 50% of our file currently e-comm or omni-channel customers versus 37% last year.
 Our omni-channel customers spend nearly 3x that of our retail-only customers.
 Second, we have increased our new digital customer file by approximately 250% since we closed our stores in March, which we believe will allow us to emerge from this crisis with greater online share due to increased customer awareness of our e-commerce channel.
-Driven by our accelerated investments, our superior product offering, our strong value proposition and our digitally savvy core millennial customer, the shift to digital was already well underway at TCP, but since the onset of the pandemic, the digital shift has significantly accelerated and we believe it will continue to do so post-pandemic.
+Driven by our accelerated investments, our superior product offering, our strong value proposition, and our digitally savvy core millennial customer, the shift to digital was already well underway at TCP, but since the onset of the pandemic, the digital shift has significantly accelerated and we believe it will continue to do so post-pandemic.

 Moving on to fleet optimization, fleet optimization has been a key focus at The Children’s Place for the better part of the last decade.
 Over the past several years, Mike and our store development team have strategically positioned the company for optimum flexibility in our lease terms, culminating in lease actions that impact approximately 70% of our fleet through fiscal 2021.
 This level of fleet flexibility on a fleet of our size is unique and because of it we can now significantly accelerate store closures without financial penalty.
 Over the next 20 months, we are targeting to close an additional 300 stores dramatically reducing our reliance on our brick-and-mortar channel.
 We anticipate that entering 2022 following the 300 closures, our mall-based portfolio will represent less than 25% of our total revenue.